mmichlin66/mimcss/README.md

 - Co-exists with regular CSS files - doesn't require re-writing of all existing styles at once or at all.
 You can gradually introduce Mimcss into you project.
 - Stylesheets are defined as TypeScript classes.
 - Stylesheets can be dynamically activated (inserted into DOM) and deactivated (removed from DOM).
-- Support for styled components where each component instance gets its individual set of CSS rules isolated from other instances.
+- Styled components are supported where each component instance gets its individual set of CSS rules isolated from other instances.
 - Names of classes, IDs, animations, custom CSS properties, counters and grid lines and areas are auto-generated, while developers use properties that return these names.
 - Stylesheets support inheritance - elegant way to implement theming.
 - All CSS rule types are supported including style rules and at-rules.